 Paniculatas blooms are in a panical shape.
 The growth habit of paniculatas is also much more upright than some other species.
 Paniculatas are the only hydrangeas that can be pruned into a tree.
 Cream colored blooms fade into a pink color later in the season.
 These can be pruned the same as arborescens since they bloom on new wood.
 Remember not to prune in the spring or early summer as they are preparing to bloom.

 Common cultivars include: ‘Limelight’, ‘Little Lime’, ‘PeeGee’, ‘Vanilla Strawberry’, ‘QuickFire’, ‘BoBo’, ‘Pinky Winky’

-One other hydrangea species not mentioned above is the Climbing Hydrangea or Hydrangea anomala petiolaris.
+Last but not least, there are Climbing Hydrangeas.
 This vining plant has aerial roots that can attach to materials on its own so no trellis is necessary.
 The blooms are a cream color and are lacecap in form.

 Encourage flowering by fertilizing with a low nitrogen, high phosphorus fertilizer (number above 30).
 Stop all fertilizer applications by August 15th; this will help acclimate the plant for winter.

-Adding a four inch layer of organic mulch around the base of the plant will help protect it from winter damage, although it isn’t as necessary here in Central Arkansas as in more northern climates.
+Adding a four inch layer of organic mulch around the base of the plant will help protect it from winter damage.
+This isn’t as necessary here in Central Arkansas as in more northern climates.
 If you choose to mulch the plant, do so around November 30, and then remove in late winter.
 Once growth emerges in the spring, prune back old branches, about an inch above where new growth is present.